Best Electronic drum pad review in 2020

 One needs to be very neat.
 Otherwise, when the nightmare begins, you will not be able to untangle yourself.

 This, however, will not be such a big problem if you know how to arrange your gear on the stage.
-Sometimes items break, simply because the user was not careful with arranging the cables.
+Sometimes the gear break, simply because the user was not careful with arranging the cables.

 At live shows, you will not perform without a PA system.
 This is true for electronic music gear.